HardisonCo/.github/international/arab-republic-of-egypt/eg-health/hms-esr/index.md

 ## Integration Points

-This document outlines how HMS-ESR is integrated with eg_Health systems in Arab Republic of Egypt.
+This document outlines how HMS-ESR is integrated with eg-health systems in Arab Republic of Egypt.